Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Limitations and future work

 \section{Limitations and future work}

+One limitation of this work is that many platforms today support Type II data payment events, rather than the simple case considered here of a pay-per-impression model.
+For example, advertising businesses may only charge advertisers when a click or conversion is actually observed, rather than charging per ad impression.
+Our method of adding noise to the selection process only provides differential privacy to Type I data (the data used as input to personalized recommendation models), not to Type II data (how users react to the content they are shown); if payment events are also Type II data, it is not clear how they could be measured both precisely and privately.
+How this discrepancy might be addressed is an important area for future study.

-The two exploration algorithms considered in this work select recommendations based only on the point estimates of their private scores.
+Additionally, the two exploration algorithms considered in this work select recommendations based only on the point estimates of their private scores.
 The bandits literature goes far beyond this relatively naive approach to regret minimization.
 Instead of selecting based on the point estimates alone, it is often more effective to include the uncertainty in the estimates as well.
 For example, a choice with just a few previous observations compared to a choice with thousands of previous observations might be worth exploring more, even if they both have the same predicted utility.
 Therefore, DP variants of techniques like upper confidence bound \citep{lai1985asymptotically, auer2002finite, agrawal1995sample} and Thompson sampling \citep{thompson1933likelihood} would be worthwhile to explore in the future.
-Additionally, we focus only on the differential privacy of the personal data used during the ad selection process (Type I data).
-Providing formal differential privacy to Type II data (i.e., post-impression user-ad engagement data, such as whether the user clicked or converted), is an important area for future study.